-Plan on going for a hike while visiting Grand Canyon National Park?
-Then make sure to be careful.
-Rangers rescue overeager hikers every year from inside the canyon, and sometimes the hikers never make it out alive.
+Rangers rescue overeager hikers every year from inside the canyon, and sometimes the hikers never make it out alive because of heat stroke.
 Extreme heat, lack of shade and limited water sources can turn into the perfect storm making a quick day hike into a life-threatening nightmare.
 We interviewed two search-and-rescue rangers to get tipson how to satay safe and you can read them here.

 Heat Stroke Can Be Deadly